Français

 Professional colleges

-To complain about a health-care professional who is regulated, such as a doctor, nurse, or physiotherapist, contact the organization that regulates that person’s profession.
+To complain about a health-care professional who’s regulated, such as a doctor, nurse, or physiotherapist, contact the organization that regulates that person’s profession.

 The names of these organizations often begin with the word “College”.
 For example, the College of Physicians and Surgeons of Ontario regulates doctors.

 To complain about a social worker, contact the Ontario College of Social Workers and Social Service Workers.
-Visit www.ocswssw.org or call 1-877-828-9380.
+Call 1-877-828-9380 or visit www.ocswssw.org.

 Human rights

-If you think you have been discriminated against, you can take your complaint to the Human Rights Tribunal of Ontario (HRTO).
+If you think that you’ve been discriminated against, you may be able to take your complaint to the Human Rights Tribunal of Ontario (HRTO).

 Discrimination includes being treated unfairly because of your: